 Hello, Flow.
 So nice to see you again.

-Turns out there are ways to find your flow that go beyond snapping a high speed corner.
-This holiday season, we are refocusing in on a few, perhaps unexpected, ways to find your flow.
+Turns out there are ways to find your flow that go beyond snapping a high speed corner and we’re exploring a few, perhaps unexpected, methods.
 The type of flow that stems from the warm and fuzzies of doing good and giving back.

 1. Be a Good Human